ndaman/mechanicsofmaterials/docs/exam 1/lecture3.md

 ## office hours

-- Office hours will be TBD
+- Office hours will be Fridays 2:00 - 3:00
 - Send me an e-mail if you have a question and can't make it then
 - My office is in WH 200D (inside the main AE offices in Wallace Hall)